-A. Suitable trophies or awards will be given the high individuals and teams in appropriate contest divisions and in total contest.

-B. All individuals participating, including alternates shall be eligible for individual awards.

-C. Ties for the contest will be broken on the following bases:
+- A. Suitable trophies or awards will be given the high individuals and teams in appropriate contest divisions and in total contest. - B. All individuals participating, including alternates shall be eligible for individual awards. - C. Ties in judging categories shall be broken by: - 1st Reasons or Questions in that category - 2nd Lowest total placing score